- The Best Of Puerto Rico in 4 Days Itinerary

 Carolina, Isla Verde

 Who doesn’t want to enjoy more beautiful Puerto Rican beaches?
-Head to the beach in Isla Verde, Carolina!
+Head to the beach in Isla Verde, in Carolina/San Juan!
 They are known to have beautiful beaches which I can attest to, and it is very close to Old San Juan!